-Earlier work [9,4] detects symmetries in SAT/0-1 ILP instances after reduction.
-Our approach is to detect symmetries in the high-level specification of constraints, where they correspond directly to symmetries of the formula and can be used by multiple solvers.
+Unlike earlier work [10; 4], which detects symmetries in SAT/0-1 ILP instances after reduction, we detect symmetries in high-level input using the parse tree created from the constraint specification.
+Symmetries in high-level input correspond directly to symmetries of the instance and can be used to prune the search tree by multiple solvers.
 Symmetries detected in a SAT instance can only be used by SAT solvers, or must be traced back to the original instance to understand their significance.
+This reconstruction may be difficult.
 Also, some symmetries may be obscured during reduction.
-For example, counting constraints are symmetric, but the most compact encodings for these constraints [28] use comparator circuits which are not symmetric.
+For example, counting constraints are symmetric, but the most compact encodings for these constraints [29] use comparator circuits which are not symmetries in high-level constraints and add SBPs to eliminate redundant search paths.

-Detecting symmetries in CNF and 0-1 ILP via graph automorphism was first proposed in [9].
+Detecting symmetries in CNF and 0-1 ILP via graph automorphism was first proposed in [10].
 We follow a similar approach for high-level symmetry detection.
 A parse graph is built from the constraints such that there is a one-to-one correspondence between the symmetries of the constraints and the graph symmetries.
-We describe the graph construction only for the arithmetic operators '+', '-', and '\', but it can be extended to include more arithmetic or logical operators by adding more colors.
+We describe the graph construction only for the arithmetic operators '+', '-', and '', but it can be extended to include more arithmetic or logical operators by adding more colors.
 An example formula in our specification language and the corresponding graph construction are shown in Figure 1.
-The formula declares two 3-bit integers $x_1$ and $x_2$ , and the constraint $x_1^2 + x_2^2 == 25$ .
+The formula declares two 3-bit integers x_1 and x_2 , and the constraint $x_1^2 + x_2^2 = 25$.
 The specification language we use is described in the Appendix.
 Vertex shapes in the figure indicate different colors.
-The figure shows the symmetry between vertices for $x_1$ and $x_2$ .
+The figure shows the symmetry between vertices for x_1 and x_2 .